-Model Description Further development by us We build new homes on our land.
-We benefit from rental income and any increase in capital value.
-Advantage: low borrowing rates from Public Works Loans Board Disadvantage: very limited scope for further borrowing due to limits imposed by Welsh Government.
-Funding required estimated at £126m.
-Development by a housing association Direct grant/loan or bond provided by us to housing associations.
-Land assets may also be used with a housing association providing the finance.
-Advantage: a housing association could borrow privately on top of the finance provided by us, potentially doubling the investment.
-Disadvantages: National housing standards could increase scheme costs therefore reducing the number of new homes available.
-Could be potential state aid issues.
-Housing associations would need the capacity to borrow.
-Funding required estimated at £81m (based on 58% grant/loan).
-Developments through local housing trading company / special purpose vehicle/ local asset-backed vehicle / joint venture 4 Council invests land and potentially a small amount of initial investment, partner provides funding and house-building expertise.
-Advantages: we can take advantage of industry expertise, efficiencies and cost control.
+Model Description Further development by council ourselves Council tenders new build schemes on its own land with contractors.
+We benefit from rental income and any increase in capital value Advantage: low borrowing rates from Public Works Loans Board Disadvantage: the Council will not be in a position to borrow the money required for this option due to the borrowing limits imposed on the Council by Welsh government.
+Funding required estimated at £126m Development by a housing association Direct grant/loan or bond provided by the council to housing association.
+Land assets may also be used with a housing association providing the finance Advantage: a housing association could borrow privately on top of the finance provided by us, almost doubling the investment Disadvantages: housing association development can be expensive, partly because of high space standards and lack of economies of scale.
+If the housing association is receiving the rental income rather than us, the HRA Business Plan will reach its borrowing limit faster There will also be state aid issues Funding required estimated at £81m (based on 58% grant) Developments through local housing trading company / special purpose vehicle/ local asset-backed vehicle / joint venture Council invests land and potentially a small amount of initial investment, partner provides funding and house-building expertise Advantages: we can take advantage of a private developer's economies of scale.
 This is a good way of producing mixed tenure, socially-inclusive developments.
-It may also help to unlock sites where the private sector is unable to proceed because of up-front infrastructure costs.
+It may also help to unlock sites where the private sector is unable to proceed because of up-front infrastructure costs on large sites.
 We can set the rents on any new homes outside centrally-imposed controls.
-One variant would be to share profits with the private partner that can then be reinvested in future schemes.
-Disadvantages: takes longer to set up.
-Not suitable for smaller sites unless these can be aggregated.
-Funding required estimated at £99m.
+One variant would be to share profits with the private partner that can then be reinvested in future schemes Disadvantages: takes longer to set up.
+Not suitable for smaller sites unless these can be aggregated Funding required estimated at £99m